Brandi Glanville Spends Time With Dean Sheremet Amid Joanna Krupa Lawsuit Drama

 In Sheremet’s photo, Brandi Glanville was seen posing alongside her longtime friend Kristen Taekman, who was briefly seen on The Real Housewives of New York City.

-Brandi Glanville was married to her former husband Eddie Cibrian for nearly 10 years when news of his affair with LeAnn Rimes hit the web.
-Meanwhile, Sheremet was married to Rimes when the affair occurred and was just as surprised to hear about his then-wife’s relationship with Cibrian, which had begun on the set of Lifetime’s Northern Lights.
+Brandi Glanville was married to her former husband, Eddie Cibrian, for nearly 10 years when news of his affair with LeAnn Rimes hit the web.
+Meanwhile, Sheremet was married to Rimes when the affair occurred, and he was just as surprised to hear about his then wife’s relationship with Cibrian, which had begun on the set of Lifetime’s Northern Lights.

-In the years that followed Brandi Glanville’s now-ex-husband’s affair, she moved on from the relationship and began appearing on The Real Housewives of Beverly Hills.
+In the years that followed Brandi Glanville’s now ex-husband’s affair, she moved on from the relationship and began appearing on The Real Housewives of Beverly Hills.
 After initially being brought to the series as a friend of Adrienne Maloof, Glanville was upgraded to a full-time role, which she kept until the end of Season 5.
-One year later, after several failed romances, Brandi Glanville was cast on Famously Single, where she hit it off with Calum Best — but only briefly.
+One year later, after several failed romances, Brandi Glanville was cast on Famously Single, where she hit it off with Calum Best, but only briefly.

 In early 2015, Joanna Krupa, who starred on the since-cancelled Real Housewives of Miami, filed a defamation lawsuit against Brandi Glanville after the former Real Housewives of Beverly Hills star suggested that her private parts stunk during an episode of Watch What Happens Live.

-Brandi Glanville and Joanna Krupa have been back and forth for 2 years in regard to Krupa’s suit, but soon, their legal battle could come to an end — at least if Glanville gets her way.
+Brandi Glanville and Joanna Krupa have been back and forth for two years in regard to Krupa’s suit, but soon, their legal battle could come to an end; at least if Glanville gets her way.
 As The Miami Herald revealed, via All About the Real Housewives, Brandi Glanville’s fate is currently in the hands of Judge Pedro Echarte, who will soon decide whether the slander case will be thrown out or taken to trial.

 “The problem is that Joanna is in Miami, and Brandi is in California; there are different statue of limitations regarding this sort of case,” All About the Real Housewives explained to readers, revealing that the women’s case will be heard on January 24.